VishalSahu18/College-library/README.md

 # College-liberary
-This is a simple project that help me to learn how to use oops concept and JavaScript and also about local Storage and Session Storage.
+This is a simple project that help me to learn how to use oops concept in JavaScript and also about local Storage and Session Storage.